inbravo/aws-feature-set/README.md

 - Backups are deleted when the RDS Instance is deleted

 ### RDS Snapshots
 - Done manually.
-They are stored even after you delete the instance.
+They are stored even after you delete the instance
-- You can copy snapshots across regions.
+- You can copy snapshots across regions
-- You can publish the snapshot to make it publically available.
+- You can publish the snapshot to make it publically available
-- Restoring Backups/ Snapshots – The restored version will be a new RDS instance with new end point.
+- Restoring Backups/ Snapshots – The restored version will be a new RDS instance with new end point
 - You can check the instance size to restore
 - You cannot restore to existing instance